SPANAKOPITA

 - Place plain flour, butter and icing sugar into a food processor and process until mixture resembles fine breadcrumbs.
 Add egg and water then process until dough forms a smooth ball.
 Remove and wrap in plastic.
 Refrigerate for 30 minutes.

-- Preheat oven to 175 degrees.
+- Preheat oven to 175°C (155 fan forced).
 Grease a 24cm fluted pie dish.

 - Divide dough in half and roll out one portion on a floured work surface until it is thin enough to line the pie dish.
 Carefully transfer to the pie dish and trim excess (leaving a little extra around the rim for shrinkage).
 Line with baking paper and fill with baking beads (or rice/chick peas).
-Bake for about 20 minutes until light golden.
+Blind bake for about 20 minutes until light golden.
 Remove the beads (rice/chick peas) then return to oven for a further 10 minutes to dry out.
 Remove from oven and set aside.

 - Meanwhile, melt the butter in a frying pan over low heat.
 Add rhubarb, apple, sugar, cinnamon and cardamon.
-Cook for about 6 to 7 minutes or until apple softens.
+Cook for about 6 to 7 minutes, or until apple softens.
 Transfer to a bowl, sprinkle with almond meal and set aside.

 - Add the fruit filling to the pastry shell.
 Moisten the edge of the base pastry with a little water then weave strips of pastry over the top of the filling to create a lattice pattern.
-Press to seal, brush with milk and sprinkle with a little extra caster sugar.
+Press to seal, brush with milk and sprinkle with a little caster sugar.

 Bolognese scroll

-A delicious way to use up leftover bolognese sauce.
+A delicious way to use up leftover bolognese sauce

 Ingredients